^

 30 May 2024, 19:45

-The study found that a translocation between chromosomes 7 and 12 was already present in some hematopoietic stem cells in umbilical cord blood.
+The study found that a translocation between chromosomes 7 and 12 was already present in some hematopoietic stem cells in the cord blood.
 In contrast, another chromosomal abnormality, trisomy 19, was not present in the fetus but was found in all tumor cells, suggesting that it contributes to the increased malignancy of leukemia cells.

-In addition to reconstructing the genomic changes that cells undergo to cause this leukemia, the study also identified a molecular mechanism that has not previously been observed in this type of leukemia that causes activation of the MNX1 gene, which is often altered in this type of tumor.
+In addition to reconstructing the genomic changes that cells undergo to cause this leukemia, the study also identified a molecular mechanism that has not previously been observed in this type of leukemia and that causes the activation of the MNX1 gene, which is often altered in this type of tumor.

 You are reporting a typo in the following text: